-The following table sets forth the beneficial ownership of our common stock and OP Units exchangeable for shares of our common stock, as of the record date, March 25, 2019, unless otherwise noted, for (i) each of current our directors, (ii) each of our named executive officers who is not a director, (iii) our directors and executive officers as a group and (iv) each person known by our Company to beneficially own more than 5% of our outstanding common stock.
+The following table sets forth the beneficial ownership of our Common Stock and OP Units exchangeable for shares of our Common Stock, as of April 15, 2020, unless otherwise noted, for (i) each of our current directors, (ii) each of our named executive officers who is not a director, (iii) our directors and executive officers as a group and (iv) each person known by our Company to beneficially own more than 5% of our outstanding shares of Common Stock.
 All information in the following table is based on Schedules 13D, 13G and/or any amendments thereto, filed with the SEC, and on information supplied to us by our directors and officers.
 Except as otherwise described in the notes below, the following beneficial owners have sole voting power and sole investment power with respect to all shares set forth opposite their respective names.
-As of March 25, 2019, 141,233,771 shares of common stock were outstanding.
+As of April 15, 2020, there were 141,534,987 shares of our Common Stock outstanding.